Student Success Champion: Oklahoma State leader wins inaugural Cato College Distinguished Alumni Award

 A Niner Helping Niners

-He recounted a story from his time in residence life where he would tell students to use the tutoring resources on campus, but it was hard to convince them it was worth going.
+He recounted a story from his time in residence life when he would tell students to use the tutoring resources on campus, but it was hard to convince them it was worth going.
 When he entered the doctoral program, he started using the graduate tutoring office, which was just across the hall from the undergraduate tutors he’d been pointing his residents to.
 “It’s one thing to say ‘Go take advantage of this resource,’ versus, ‘Hey, let’s go together!’
 That’s the philosophy I really bring to the table.”

 An Example of Excellence